anjana-varadan/react-coding-challenge/README.md

 This directory contains all the source code for the project.

 - `components/`: Contains reusable components used across the application.
+- `context/` : contains context to save the page number state
 - `pages/`: Contains the pages of the application.
 - `utils/`: Contains utility functions and types used throughout the project.
 - `App.tsx`: The main application component that serves as the entry point of the application.